What is the reason Solar Energy is important?

 Research and Innovation Funding

-Since 1977 in 1977, the U.S. Department of Energy has been the main funding agency.
-In 2006, solar power received funding of more than 150million dollars.
-Research into solar power earned $310 million in 2013, and $65 million added in the year 2016.
-It was developed to increase the effectiveness of solar panel systems, develop new solar power collectors, and storage capacities, and reduce the price of electricity generated to make it more affordable for everyone through the [xfield_companyThe [xfield_company
+Since 1977 in 1977, the U.S. Department of Energy has been the main agency for funding.
+The year 2006 saw solar power received funding of over $150 million.
+Studies into solar power earned $310 million in 2013, with an additional $65 million added in the year 2016.
+It was developed to increase the efficiency of solar panels, create the latest solar energy collectors and storage capacities, and lower the price of electricity generated so that it is affordable to all through the [xfield_company]

-Five Reasons to Be Proud of Solar Energy
+Five Reasons to Support Solar Energy

-1. It’s good for the environment
+1. It’s beneficial for the environment.

 4. Solar Power creates jobs and stimulates economic growth